I. Application and Scope

 1. This work schedule shall include a one hour lunch/meal break and shall recognize the existence of up to two fifteen minute miscellaneous breaks during each work day as work flow permits.

 2. For purposes of calculating the hours worked each week, lunch/meal breaks shall not be counted as "time worked" but miscellaneous breaks shall be counted.

-3. Specific campus office hours shall remain at the discretion of the president or TCAT director.
+3. Specific campus office hours shall remain at the discretion of the institution president.

 C. The official work day will be 7.5 hours; and therefore, all attendance records, time sheets, leave records, payroll documents and other recordkeeping instruments shall be kept only in hours and tenths of hours reflecting the actual hours worked each day and week.
 In most cases, these should indicate 7.5 hours per day and 37.5 hours per week.
 Other documents, such as employee recruiting materials, orientation sessions, and comparative salary studies, should reflect this workweek.

 1. The following schedule of tenths of hours shall be followed in the documenting of time worked per day: